pac4j/vertx-pac4j/README.md

         "sessionAttributes": <session attributes> ( { "userId": "foobar" } )
     }

-The parameters are multi-valued and must contain GET and POST urlencoded parameters if any.
+The `parameters` are multi-valued and must contain GET and POST urlencoded parameters if any.
+The `sessionAttributes` is a list of the attributes stored in session; they must be serialized in some way (see [Serialization Methods](#Serialization Methods)).

 ### Redirect